truenas/documentation/content/SCALE/SCALEUIReference/Credentials/BackupCredentials/CloudCredentialScreens.md

 | **Name** | Enter a name for this cloud credential.
 For example, *cloud1* or *amazon1*. |

 ### Storj Authentication Settings
-Storj authentication includes going to the Storj-TrueNAS sign-in screen to either create a new Storj-TrueNAS account or log into an existing Storj-TrueNAS account, and thenreturning to SCALE to enter the S3 credentials provided by Storj for this credential.
+Storj authentication includes going to the Storj-TrueNAS sign-in screen to either create a new Storj-TrueNAS account or log into an existing Storj-TrueNAS account, and then returning to SCALE to enter the S3 credentials provided by Storj for this credential.
 {{< expand "Click Here for Settings" "v" >}}

 ![CloudCredentialsAdd](/images/SCALE/22.12/CloudCredentialsAdd.png "Cloud Credentials Add for Storj")